microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ![figure-001](figure-001.png)

-Currently, the entire Windows Terminal exists as a single process composed of many parts. it has a top Win32 layer responsible for the window, which includes a UWP XAML-like App layer, which embeds many `TermControl`s, each of which contains the buffer and renderer, and communicates with a connection to another process.
+Currently, the entire Windows Terminal exists as a single process composed of many parts.
+It has a top Win32 layer responsible for the window.
+This window includes a UWP XAML-like App layer, which embeds many `TermControl`s.
+Each of these contains the buffer and renderer, and communicates with a connection to another process.

 The primary concept introduced by this spec is the idea of two types of process, which will work together to create a single Terminal window.
 These processes